1. They Write Fewer Long Posts Instead of Short, Frequent Posts

 6. They Link to Other Blogs in Their Own Posts

 Read a few posts by Stanford Smith at Pushing Social – if you take a closer look, you will quickly notice that, in nearly all posts, there are at least one or two links to other relevant blogs.

 This seems to be a common habit of successful bloggers, as it helps them convey professionalism – linking back to other blogs that provide relevant information on the same subject shows that you have done your research before publishing your own post, right?
 The authors of those respective blogs will know that you have linked back, and will likely return the favor in the future.
 What’s more, linking back to other blogs also shows your interest for providing your readers with complete and comprehensive information on the topic, even if that is promoting others’ websites at heart.
 When you do your research, make sure to save the URLs of the blogs that you have taken information from, and embed one or two in the body of your posts

 Have you ever wondered what makes readers subscribe to a mailing list, or simply come back to read more posts?
 According to Jenna Arak of The Muse, writing posts that tell a story or talk about personal experience can entice one-time visitors into becoming loyal readers of your blog.

 Take, for example, career blogger Penelope Trunk, who integrates engaging stories in her every post, “weaving her personal life and her advice in a pattern that flows logically while remaining interesting and useful.”

 This makes the blog more personal and authentic, giving the blogger a sense of credibility.
 What’s more, personal stories usually entice readers to share their own in the comment box, increasing engagement and driving more traffic to your website.

-While blogging in 2015 is a competitive place, the tips from these bloggers who have made it can help new bloggers gain and maintain momentum.
+While blogging nowadays is highly competitive, the tips from these bloggers who have made it can help new bloggers gain and maintain momentum.